macdja38/pvpsite/src/content/privacy.md

 ---
 title: Privacy Policy
+description: Privacy Policy for the PvPCraft discord bot.
 component: ContentPage
 ---
 PvPCraft will do our best to protect your data though data may be used by 3rd party sources to provide resources that